akshatdodhiya/Basic-C-Programs/README.md

 ### 3. Teperature Converter Program

 The **Temperature Converter Program** converts the temperature from Celsius to Fahrenheit and vice versa.
 It demonstrates the use of functions and switch statements to implement the conversion.

+### 4. Guess the Number Game

+The **Guess the Number Game** is a simple game in which the user has to guess a randomly generated number.
+The user has 5 tries to guess it right.
+It demonstrates the use of random number generation and loops to implement the game.